TrellixVulnTeam/swahilipython_SCMU/Doc/library/logging.config.rst

 Objects to be configured are described by dictionaries which detail their configuration.
-In some places, the logging system will be able to infer from the context how an object is to be instantiated, but when a user-defined object is to be instantiated, the system will not know how to do this.
+In some places, the logging system will be able to infer kutoka the context how an object is to be instantiated, but when a user-defined object is to be instantiated, the system will not know how to do this.
 In order to provide complete flexibility for user-defined object instantiation, the user needs to provide a 'factory' - a callable which is called with a configuration dictionary and which returns the instantiated object.
-This is signalled by an absolute import path to the factory being made available under the special key ``'()'``.
+This is signalled by an absolute agiza path to the factory being made available under the special key ``'()'``.
 Here's a concrete
 example: